adamchel/stitch-js-sdk/stitch_sdks.rst

   interface StitchPush {

       /**
-       * (REQUIRED - see “Factories” for exceptions)
+       * (REQUIRED - see "Factories" for exceptions)
        *
        * Gets a push provider client for a particular named push provider
        * in Stitch.
-See the “Factories” section for details on the factory type.
+See the "Factories" section for details on the factory type.
        */
       getClient<T>(factory: NamedPushClientFactory<T>, serviceName: string): T
   }